May is “Older Americans Month”

-What’s more, aging baby boomers have strained the U.S. health care, causing many governmental agencies to wonder how to provide for future generation.
+What’s more, aging baby boomers have strained U.S. health care, causing many governmental agencies to wonder how to provide for future generations.
 There are millions of baby boomers in the U.S., many of whom have retired or plan to retire in the near future.
 The Administration on Aging predicts “that by 2030 America’s senior population will number 71.5 million.”
 By 2050, there will be more than two billion people (60 or older) worldwide.

 Staying Mentally, Physically and Socially Active

 Some say it’s all about attitude and the aging populations truly believe “50 is the new 40” and “60 is the new 50.”
-Many are staying mentally active by continuing on in the work force or challenging themselves with new interests and hobbies.
-They are traveling, exploring new sights, sounds, tastes and adventures.
+Many are staying mentally active by continuing on in the workforce or challenging themselves with new interests and hobbies.
+They are traveling, exploring new sights, sounds, tastes, and adventures.